mypyc/mypyc/doc/dev-intro.md

 The generated code uses various helpers defined in `mypyc/lib-rt/CPy.h`.
-The header must only contain static functions, since we it is included in many files. `mypyc/lib-rt/CPy.c` contains definitions that must only occur once, but really most of `CPy.h` should be moved into it.
+The header must only contain static functions, since it is included in many files. `mypyc/lib-rt/CPy.c` contains definitions that must only occur once, but really most of `CPy.h` should be moved into it.